Who We Are – The People Behind Casa Loltún

 07

-Spoiler: We ended up with triple the cost of what I had budgeted.
-Of course, this was not due to increased costs caused by Covid (and a fall of the euro), but because we decided to increase the main house by one floor and build another apartment house at the end of the lot.
+Spoiler: We ended up spending triple what I had originally budgeted.
+Not because of rising Covid-era costs or the falling euro – but because we decided to add a full second floor to the main house and put up a two-story apartment building at the back of the lot.

 Demolition and Renewal